🧬

 Do they require a lot of grooming?

-Yes, their long coat requires daily brushing to prevent matting.
+Yes, their long, silky coat requires regular brushing to prevent matting and tangles.

 Are they easy to train?

-They are highly intelligent and eager to please, making them relatively easy to train.
+They are highly intelligent and eager to please, making them relatively easy to train with positive reinforcement.

 View Official FCI Standard